coingaming/hub88-snr/README.md

   @spec create_users(server :: GenServer.server(), users :: [String.t()]) :: :ok

   @doc """
-  The same behavior from `POST /user/balance` docs.

-  The `body` parameter is the "body" from the docs as a map with keys as atoms.
-  The result is the "response" from the docs as a map with keys as atoms.
-  """
-  @spec balance(server :: GenServer.server(), body :: map) :: map

-  @doc """
   The same behavior from `POST /transaction/bet` docs.

   The `body` parameter is the "body" from the docs as a map with keys as atoms.
   The result is the "response" from the docs as a map with keys as atoms.
   """
   @spec bet(server :: GenServer.server(), body :: map) :: map

-  @doc """
-  The same behavior from `POST /transaction/rollback` docs.

-  The `body` parameter is the "body" from the docs as a map with keys as atoms.
-  The result is the "response" from the docs as a map with keys as atoms.
-  """
-  @spec rollback(server :: GenServer.server(), body :: map) :: map

   @doc """
   The same behavior from `POST /transaction/win` docs.